 Have an employee situation you're not sure how to handle?

-The Village Business Institute Supervisor Helpline is available to all supervisors, managers, and human resources professionals whose organizations provide VBI's employee assistance program to their employees.
+Supervisor Helpline is available to all supervisors, managers, and human resources professionals whose organizations provide The Village's EAP to their employees.

 The Helpline is staffed by trained professionals available for consultation on a variety of workplace issues.
 Simply call 1-800-627-8220 and ask to speak to a EAP staff member.
 You can discuss your situation, problem-solve possible options and solutions, and ask questions.

 Some of the issues we can address for you include: